FAQs

 How many residents are in your program?

-• We have 12 residents with four positions offered each year.
+We have 16 residents with four positions offered each year.
+Learn more about our current residents at the resident bios page!

 What are your strengths?

-• Being the only academic center in Charleston and the major tertiary center for the state of South Carolina, our greatest strengths include clinical and surgical volume, management of complex pathology, and expert faculty in all ophthalmic sub-specialties.
+As the only academic center in Charleston and the major tertiary center for the state of South Carolina, our strengths include clinical and surgical volume, management of complex, uncommon pathology, and expert faculty in all ophthalmic sub-specialties.
+Our greatest strength, however, is our residents, fellows, and faculty and the culture we share.

 Do residents rotate to a VA hospital?